-Argonaut Manufacturing Services Inc. ("AMS") is a portfolio company of Telegraph Hill Partners, which holds greater than 5% of our total outstanding shares.
-During the years ended December 31, 2021, the Company incurred costs of goods sold of approximately \$3,433 related to sales of consumables manufactured by AMS.
-During the year ended December 31, 2020, the Company incurred costs of goods sold of approximately \$1,475 related to sales of consumables manufactured by AMS.
-As of December 31, 2021 and December 31, 2020, \$4,263 and \$1,300, respectively, is included in inventory related to consumables manufactured by AMS.
-As of December 31, 2021 and December 31, 2021 and December 31, 2020, the Company had \$1,700 and \$569 in accounts payable, respectively, due to AMS.
+During the year ended December 31, 2020, the Company incurred costs of goods sold of approximately \$1.5 million related to sales of consumables manufactured by Argonaut Manufacturing services.
+As of December 31, 2020 and 2019, \$1.3 million and \$0.3 million, respectively, is included in inventory related to consumables manufactured by Argonaut Manufacturing services.
+As of December 31, 2020 and 2019, the Company had \$0.6 million and \$0.5 million in accounts payable, respectively, due to Argonaut Manufacturing services is a portfolio company of Telegraph Hill Partners, which holds greater than 5% of our total outstanding shares.